 The Highest Level of Ballistic Body Armor Protection Doesn’t Have to Weigh 10 lbs.

-Throughout 2020, even as the global pandemic shut down many cities and states, gun violence soared.
-Cities deemed safe only months ago are now witnessing gun violence at epidemic levels.
+Gun violence will always be a threat factor for countless Americans.
+As seen throughout the chaos of 2020, even as the global pandemic shut down many cities and states, gun violence soared.
+Cities deemed safe only months ago are now witnessing gun violence at unprecedented levels.

 That’s where MIRA Tactical’s Level IV Body Armor comes in.

 Like all of our protective offerings, our new poly-ceramic blend armor makes absolutely zero compromises in terms of quality and reliability.
-We’ve used the most advanced methods and materials to deliver a lightweight practical solution for everyone, from first-time buyers to those experienced with body-armor seeking to upgrade, all while adding some much-needed protection to a tactical backpack or setting up a concealed armor rig.
+We’ve used the most advanced methods and materials to deliver a lightweight practical solution for everyone, from first-time buyers to those experienced with body-armor seeking to upgrade.

 Most affordable armor solutions on the market today limit you to Level IIIA, Level III, or Level III+ in terms of overall protection.
-Adding our Level IV body armor plates can significantly enhance protection for vital organs or turn your everyday backpack into a concealed armor shield, at an extremely low weight.
+Adding our Level IV body armor plates can significantly enhance the protection for your vital organs when paired with standard plate carriers or inserted inside your everyday backpack, all without the addition of extreme weight.

 The key to our Level IV Body Armor’s lightweight strength lies in the combination of Alumina Oxide Ceramic (AI203) and ultra-high molecular weight polyethylene (UHMWPE), which are both lighter and more durable than the steel used in most Level III armor.
 Early adopters in police and special forces military units can already attest to the lifesaving power of these lightweight composites.